List on Bids44 →

 Disadvantages — Why You Might Skip the Samsung Galaxy S23 Ultra in 2026

-Bulky and Heavy Build Weighing in at 234g, the S23 Ultra is a substantial phone.
-Many users find it quite heavy and unwieldy for comfortable one-handed use, especially over long periods.
-If you prefer a lighter, more pocketable device, this might not be the right fit.
-Standard Samsung flagships are typically 30-40g lighter, offering a more compact feel.
+Heavy and Bulky Design.
+At 234g, the S23 Ultra is a substantial phone.
+Many users find it quite heavy and challenging for comfortable one-handed use, especially for extended periods.
+If you prefer a lighter, more compact device, you might find this model cumbersome.

 Factors That Affect Samsung Galaxy S23 Ultra Resale Value